betas-org/betas/betas/README.md

 ```python
 get_cluster_vector(n_samples)
 ```
-Function to create the vector of various cluster lenghts to evaluate
+Create the vector of various cluster lenghts to evaluate

 Parameter:
+- n_samples: *integer*

-- n_samples: total number of samples/examples in the dataset
+  Total number of samples/examples in the dataset

 Returns:
-- n_clusters_vector: vector of various cluster lenghts to evaluate
+- Vector of various cluster lenghts to evaluate

 ```python
 get_cost_from_kmeans(n_clusters_vector, data)
 ```
-Function to derive the objective values for k-means++ for the various values of number of clusters that are input
+Derive the objective values for k-means++ for the various values of number of clusters that are input

 Parameter:
+- n_clusters_vector:

-- n_clusters_vector: vector of various cluster lenghts to evaluate
+  Vector of various cluster lenghts to evaluate
-- X: input dataset/features
+- X:

+  Input dataset/features

 Returns:
-- objVals: The list of final values of the inertia criterion (sum of squared distances to the closest centroid for all observations in the training set) for all values of number of clusters
+- The list of final values of the inertia criterion (sum of squared distances to the closest centroid for all observations in the training set) for all values of number of clusters

 ```python
 visualize_kmeans(n_clusters_vector, obj_vals)
 ```
-Function to visualize the results of running k-means++ on various number of clusters for a given dataset to assess the optimal number of clusters
+Visualize the results of running k-means++ on various number of clusters for a given dataset to assess the optimal number of clusters

 Parameter:
+- n_clusters_vector:

-- n_clusters_vector: vector of various cluster lenghts to evaluate
+  Vector of various cluster lenghts to evaluate
+- objVals:

-- objVals: The list of final values of the inertia criterion (sum of squared distances to the closest centroid for all observations in the training set) for all values of number of clusters
+  The list of final values of the inertia criterion (sum of squared distances to the closest centroid for all observations in the training set) for all values of number of clusters

 ```python
 get_optimal_num_clusters(n_clusters_vector, obj_vals)
 ```
-Function to find the optimal number of clusters for the given dataset
+Find the optimal number of clusters for the given dataset

 Parameters:
+- n_clusters_vector:

-- n_clusters_vector: vector of various cluster lenghts to evaluate
+  Vector of various cluster lenghts to evaluate
+- objVals:

-- objVals: The list of final values of the inertia criterion (sum of squared distances to the closest centroid for all observations in the training set) for all values of number of clusters
+  The list of final values of the inertia criterion (sum of squared distances to the closest centroid for all observations in the training set) for all values of number of clusters

 Returns:
-- optimal_num_clusters: optimal number of clusters for the given dataset
+- Optimal number of clusters for the given dataset

 ```python
 kmeans_viz_and_opt_clusters(input_features)
 ```
-Function to run k-means++ clustering algo for various number of clusters on the given input_features, visualize it and then return the optimal number of clusters
+Run k-means++ clustering algo for various number of clusters on the given input_features, visualize it and then return the optimal number of clusters

 Parameters:
-- input_features: input dataset/features
+- input_features:

+  Input dataset/features

 Returns:
-- optimal_num_clusters: optimal number of clusters for the given dataset
+- Optimal number of clusters for the given dataset